gurusharma/RFID/README.md

 9. [Reproducible](#reproducible)

 ### Introduction
 Here you will find the instructions for building your own project on Raspberry Pi 2 utilizing RFID Serial tag reader.
 This project can be used to identify different RFID tags.
-RFID tag readers are used already in many applications such as allowing users to enter in buildings.
+RFID tag readers are used already in many applications, such as, automatic user identification, robotics, inventory tracking and payment systems.
 This project is part of a bigger project where we plan to utilize functionality of RFID reader to authenticate users of a shopping mall to conveniently login and browse helpline service.

 ##### Note:
 Please note that I will be referring to Raspberry Pi 2 as Pi occasionally.